 - Posh: Looking sharp.

-These slang words we still use whose meanings have not changed.
+These are slang words whose meanings have not changed.
 While some originated during the war, others were regional terms that spread because of the conflict.

 - Breaking new ground